uon-hci/tools/docs/docs/SHP-course.md

 The said variables are split in three categories:

 - **Independant variables** (*IV*): variables manipulated by the experimented, related to the individual, task, system or environment,
-- **Dependant varaibles** (*DV*): varaibles being measured in the experiment, not under the control of the experimenter, possibly affected by the IVs,
+- **Dependant variables** (*DV*): variables being measured in the experiment, not under the control of the experimenter, possibly affected by the IVs,
 - **Controlled variables**: variables that need to be kept constant during the experiment.

 ### Choose the research setting